It is all wrapped up. [news]

 The timing seemed right.
 We had some extra cash and roof top solar seems to have come of age.
 There is still a rebate for Southern California Edison customers who generate their own power and the Federal tax credit will be in place a few more years.

 We selected Nexgen Construction Services to do the project.
 They started last Thursday and today we have panels on the roof.
-There is still some work to go—we are (...)
+There is still some work to go—we are upgrading our electrical service panel as part of the process.
+That wll happen next (...)